TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

 ## SNAPSHOTS

-    Snapshots are currently only implemented for OS VMs, and only for those that do not utilize delegated datasets or any other datasets other than the zoneroot dataset.
+    Snapshots are currently only implemented for bhyve VMs and OS VMs, and only for those that do not utilize delegated datasets or any other datasets other than the zoneroot dataset and its dependent datasets.

     When you create a snapshot with create-snapshot, it will create a ZFS snapshot of that dataset with the name dataset@vmsnap-<snapname> and the